The Application Process

 Learning Skills Services offers presentations, individual appointments and drop-in hours to students who would like to develop study skills, note-taking strategies, improve reading comprehension and more.

 Personal Counselling Services offers students the opportunity to explore, understand and develop new skills for managing personal concerns.
-We are committed to helping you find the support you need in order to accomplish your personal and academic goals.
+We are committed to helping you find the support you need to accomplish your personal and academic goals.
 Counselling offers you the opportunity to explore, understand and develop new skills for managing your personal concerns.

 Accessibility Services at King’s believe every student has the right to “Access Success"!
 We are committed to providing an accessible and barrier-free learning environment, with services geared toward a wide range of needs.
-Students using the services provided by Accessibility Services have disabilities which may include, but are not limited to, vision, hearing and mobility impairments, learning disabilities, psychiatric disabilities, chronic illnesses, chronic pain, and attention deficit/hyperactivity disorders.
+Students using the services provided by Accessibility Services have disabilities that may include, but are not limited to, vision, hearing and mobility impairments, learning disabilities, psychiatric disabilities, chronic illnesses, chronic pain, and attention deficit/hyperactivity disorders.